Dr-AneeshJoseph/Grounded-Reasoning-System/CODE_OF_CONDUCT.md

 * Accepting responsibility and apologizing to those affected by our mistakes

 ## Enforcement
-Responsibilities: Dr. Aneesh Joseph (Project Maintainer) has the right and responsibility to remove comments or other contributions that are not aligned to this Code of Conduct.
+**Project Maintainer:** Dr. Aneesh Joseph

+The Maintainer has the right and responsibility to remove comments or other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+## Scope
+This Code of Conduct applies within all project spaces, and it also applies when an individual is representing the project or its community in public spaces.